illuminateeducation/avro-php/README.md

 A library for using [Avro](http://avro.apache.org/) with PHP.

 This is a fork of wikimedia/avro-php.
-AvroDataIoReader is only able to read avro files into memory and the class isn't easily extensible.
-This fork will add accessors so that iterative reading is possible.
+It adds iterative method readRecord() to AvroDataIoReader

 Requirements
 ------------